StanHash/VBA-MAKE/README.md

 Oh and this also has an updated skill system \:)

+## Engine hacks changes

-Perhaps imporant note: I'm going to take a lot of liberties as to what I add and change, as well as in how I do so.
+I'm going to take a lot of liberties as to what I add and change, as well as in how I do so.

 Trying to keep using old stuff for the sake of doing so is getting tiring and I'd rather do what I feel would be better.
-More specifically, the skill system in this project will probably end up looking very different from the main Skill System branch; and will probably be much incompatible.
+The skill system in this project will probably end up looking very different from the main Skill System branch; and will probably be much incompatible.

+This will involve rethinking hooks, modularise everything and stuff; And porting half (and only half! see below) of the hacks to C \:)

+### ASM vs. C

+As you *may* know, I have been primarily hacking in C for the past almost year now (I started doing that around december 2017).
+So it would be logical (albeit a bit overkill) for me to port everything to C and stuff.

+I'm not going to do that.

+Don't get me wrong, the plan *still is* to review everything; but for this project in particular, since the goal is provide a complete example, I want to keep a healthy mix of both ASM and C. So even some of the new stuff I'm adding will be 100% ASM.

+However, everything written in ASM *will* be ported to use lyn and the [`FE-CLib`](https://github.com/StanHash/FE-CLib) reference, will hopefully no exception.

 ## Building